rapidez/docs/src/0.x/installation.md

 ```

 ::: tip Credentials
-Add the url and database credentials from your Magento 2 installation to the `.env`
+Add the url and database credentials from your Magento 2 installation to the `.env`.
+Have a look at the [configuration docs](configuration.md) for all options.
 :::

 ```bash